Caution: Contents may contain sharp edges

 When I started my first Spanish class at the local community college a couple of years back, the first thing our professor taught us was this phrase: poco a poco, se va lejos.
 Translated…little by little, one goes far.
 For me, learning a 2nd language is a source of both big joy and endless frustration.
 Practicing things on a daily basis is sometimes a drag and often it feels like you are going nowhere fast.
 But in the end Señor Avocado Fountain was right.
 Daily small steps and consistent practice gets one further than cramming 4 hours the night before the exam.
 Sometimes you can even find yourself waiting for your bus…in a drenching rainstorm…in the middle of the jungle…and actually understanding everything that is being said to you in Spanish.
 It is a magical moment.

 You know, I could do that with this mess I call vocation too.
 Pray over and over…here…you take it.
 Trust more deeply.
 Quit thinking it’s all on me to sort it out.
+Practice everyday…trusting, writing, placing my life in his hands.
 Yes, yes I could.

 Tell me more